r-wein/text-readability-analyzer/README.md

 The database for this program is comprised of three tables.
 The SQL for each table can be viewed in the MySQL folder.

 ### Functionality
 I wanted to keep it simple.
 The goal of this project was an introduction to JDBC so I decided to only retrieve an average of each text's readability values (excluding Flesch Reading Ease).
 Through a basic command line interface, the program prompts the user to supply a file path for a directory containing .txt files.
-From there, the program will read in each file, analyze, and put the data into the database.
+Once a file path is given, the program will read in each .txt file within that directory, analyze, and then put the results into the database.

 Once the database is populated, the user has a few options:
   1. They can view an ordered list of all the results
   1. They can view an ordered list of the most difficult texts to read (user sets list size)
-  1. They can view an ordered list of the least difficut texts to read (user sets list size)
+  1. They can view an ordered list of the least difficult texts to read (user sets list size)
   1. They can view two ordered lists; one of the most difficult and one of the least difficult (user sets list size)
   1. They can delete an entry from the database
   1. They can delete the entire database